logo

 Newborn Feeding Position

-The best position to feed a newborn is one where both you and your baby are comfortable.
+The best feeding position for a newborn is where you and your baby are comfortable.
 Common feeding positions for a newborn baby include:

-• Cradle hold: The baby lies across your chest with their head resting in the crook of your arm for close, supportive breastfeeding.
+• Cradle hold: The baby lies across your chest, with its head resting in the crook of your arm, for close, supportive breastfeeding.

-• Football hold: The baby is tucked under your arm like a football, ideal for mothers recovering from a C-section.
+• Football hold: The baby is tucked under your arm like a football, ideal for mothers recovering from C-sections.

-• Side-lying position: Both you and the baby lie on your sides, allowing for comfortable night feedings and rest.
+• Side-lying position: You and the baby lie on your sides, allowing for comfortable night feedings and rest.

 Newborn Sleep

-Sleep is a fundamental part of your baby’s life as it supports their growth and development.
+Sleep is a fundamental part of your baby’s life supporting their growth and development.
 Make sure you provide them with a safe and comfortable sleep environment.

 Content Banner